 Kabir Edmund Helminski and Camille Hamilton Adams Helminski, founders and directors of the Threshold Society, have been working within the Mevlevi tradition of Sufism for about forty years.
 Kabir is the author/translator of several books of Sufi poetry, and Kabir and Camille have collaborated on several collections, including Rumi: Daylight, Jewels of Remembrance: 365 Selections from the Wisdom of Rumi,The Rumi Collection, The Pocket Rumi, and The Rumi Daybook: 365 Poems and Teachings from the Beloved Sufi Master.
 Their books are now translated into at least eight languages.

 Kabir Edmund Helminski has developed programs that provide a structure for practice and study within Sufism and spiritual psychology.
-He has translated many volumes of Sufi literature, including many works of Rumi, and is the author of three books on Sufism: Living Presence: A Sufi Way to Mindfulness and the Essential Self, was published in 1992 by Jeremy Tarcher/Putnam Publishing Group.
+He has translated many volumes of Sufi literature, including many works of Rumi, and is the author of four books on Sufism: Living Presence: A Sufi Way to Mindfulness and the Essential Self, was published in 1992 by Jeremy Tarcher/Putnam Publishing Group and reissued for it’s 25th anniversary.
 A collection of essays, The Knowing Heart: A Sufi Path of Transformation, was published by Shambhala in August 1999.
 In 1997,White Cloud Press published Holistic Islam: Sufism, Transformation, and the Needs of Our Time, a critique of the issues facing Islam in the 21st century.
-His newest book, published in 2020, is a collection of talks: In the House of Remembering, The Living Tradition of Sufi Teaching.
+In 2020, Threshold Books published a collection of talks: In the House of Remembering, The Living Tradition of Sufi Teaching.
+And in 2023 Shambhala published The Mysterion: Rumi and the Secret of Becoming Fully Human.

 For more than forty years, Kabir’s focus has been developing and sharing a contemporary approach to Islamic concepts and practice, both within the Islamic community and outside of it.
 In 2001 he was the first Muslim to deliver the prestigious Harold M. Wit Lectures on Spirituality in Contemporary Life at Harvard Divinity School.
 Kabir lives with his wife, Camille, in Louisville, Kentucky and now focuses on Sufi music, writing, teaching, and developing a program of spiritual education with an international team of scholars.